TinyTapeout/tinytapeout_www/content/faq/_index.en.md

 Here's the [work in progress PDF datasheet of the first run](/tt01.pdf).

+## Which of my builds will be submitted for fabrication?

+Your last submission that
+(1) successfully passed the GitHub actions, and
+(2) was submitted before the deadline will be submitted for fabrication.

 # Github FAQs

 ## When I commit my change, the GDS action isn't running